Guidelines to Select Aid-Eligible Coursework

 - If you plan to repeat a course, take the repeat course above 12 aid-eligible credits or contact the financial aid office in order to determine whether the repeat is aid-eligible.

-- If you are undeclared, all non-repeat coursework is aid-eligible during freshmen and sophomore years (i.e. before earning 57 credits).
+- If you are undeclared, all non-repeat coursework is aid-eligible during your first year and sophomore year (i.e., before earning 57 credits).
 Remember to declare a major before earning 57 credits.

 - If you change majors or declare a major before the end of the add/drop period for a semester, ensure your coursework satisfies the degree requirements for the new major.

 - If you are considering withdrawing from some or all your courses, contact the financial aid office and ask how this would impact your financial aid in both the current and next semester.

 There are exceptions to some of these guidelines and additional rules in certain circumstances.
 Contact the financial aid office for further guidance.

 Eligible Degree ProgramsOnly degree programs approved by the New York State Education Department (NYSED) are eligible for NYS and federal financial aid programs.
 At SUNY Plattsburgh, NYSED has recognized all undergraduate majors as being aid-eligible degree programs, as well as an undergraduate certificate in communication disorders and sciences.
 Unfortunately, minors are not recognized as being eligible for NYS or federal aid programs.
 Minors are only aid-eligible when included as a degree requirement for a major, when satisfying other requirements, or when taken beyond 12 credits of degree requirements.
 Visit the NYS Inventory of Registered Programs for a list of approved degree programs.